This section of Ch. 3 will cover the following topics:

 But irregular verbs change in irregular ways.
 For example:

 sell → sold

 is → was

 think → thought

-The best way to learn about irregular verbs is simply get familiar with them.
-Read through the list below, and notice any verbs which cause you problems:
+The best way to learn about irregular verbs is simply to get familiar with them.
+Read through the list below, and notice any verbs which have caused you problems in the past: